EPA Chief Worried Trump Would Be 'Abusive To The Constitution'

 Those orders have been the basis of administrator Pruitt's biggest decisions in the year since he took over the Environmental Protection Agency.
 His proposals to repeal the Clean Power Plan and a water protection rule called Waters of the United States are both grounded in the requirements of executive orders, not in laws passed by Congress.

-And Pruitt has defended the President in more personal terms since he joined the cabinet.
-After President Trump announced the U.S. would withdraw from the Paris Climate Agreement, Pruitt called the decision, "courageous."
+And Pruitt has defended the president in more personal terms since he joined the Cabinet.
+After Trump announced the U.S. would withdraw from the Paris climate agreement, Pruitt called the decision "courageous."